Is Pesto Bad For You?

 We understand why some people assume that pesto is bad for you.
 After all, any sauce that contains high quantities of oil, nuts, and cheese can never hope to be found in the health-food aisle.

 However, despite its reputation, nutritionists agree that if consumed in moderation, pesto is healthy, and its benefits far outweigh the risks.
-Let's break this down one-by-one.
+Let's break this down one by one.

 Fat